IntersectMBO/product-website/docs/vision/strategy-2030.md

     Develop comprehensive solutions for legal and financial onboarding barriers, engaging proactively with
     academics, auditors, and legal advisors to ensure compliance and ease of integration.
+The focus is on embedding blockchain infrastructure as a layer behind existing legacy systems, rather than requiring
+    fundamental changes to enterprise operations.
 Support for stablecoin and real-world asset (RWA) tokenization liquidity use cases, while currently often favoring private blockchains due to cybersecurity, must be enabled securely and